rlancaste/AstroPi3/README.md

 5. Insert the SD Card into the Raspberry Pi, connect a mouse, keyboard, and display.
 Then turn it on.
 6. You should get a setup window.
 Configure your Raspberry Pi using the window.
 Be sure to choose your login name and computer name carefully.
 This is difficult to change later.
+	Note, after the configuration, your pi will restart.
+You may need to restart it again to get your wifi network connection started.
 7. Copy the script setupAstroPi3.sh to your Raspberry Pi and Open a Terminal Window.
 You could type the following commands into Terminal to accomplish this goal.

 	sudo apt-get install git